30 Best Summer Party Ideas for the Ultimate Backyard Bash (2026)

 13. String Light Canopy

-Run parallel lines of Edison-style bulb lights from the house to the fence, from tree to tree, or from tall poles you install temporarily.
-The parallel line pattern creates a ceiling of light that defines the party space the way a roof defines a room.
-You are no longer “outside” — you are in an outdoor room that happens to have stars above the light canopy.
+Run parallel lines of Edison-bulb lights from the house to the fence, tree to tree, or from temporary poles.
+The parallel pattern creates a ceiling of light that defines the party space like a roof defines a room.
+For a 20-by-20-foot space, three to four strands of 48-foot lights ($20–40 each) give full coverage.
+Attach with cup hooks, command hooks, guide wires, or zip ties; installation takes 30–45 minutes and stays up all summer.

 14. Balloon Garland Entrance Arch